School of Aviation

 Why Choose Aviation Science and Technology?

 Piloting is a diverse field with in-demand career opportunities, and Wright State can help prepare you for them.
-The program is designed for students with or without previous flight experience, putting you in the air as early as your first semester—sooner than in most university aviation programs.
-Also, an aviation science degree can synergize well with studies in other science disciplines, such as engineering, expanding your career options.
+An aviation science degree can also synergize well with studies in other science disciplines (including engineering), expanding your career options.
+Wright State's program is designed for students with or without previous flight experience, and you can begin flying as early as your first semester—sooner than in most university aviation programs.

 Wright State is dedicated to the growth and economic health of the region through an empowered workforce, driven in part by partnerships with organizations like Wright-Patterson Air Force Base.
 Aviation science is a big part of improving the well-being of our community, and you can contribute through a degree in aviation science and technology.